Content Analysis for Research – Types & Its Importance with Example

 Step 2nd – Units for content:

-It is basically a phase in the content analysis where you are required to establish the standard in order to analyze text.
+It is basically a phase in the content analysis where you need to establish the standard in order to analyze text.
 For example, you need to record the frequency of the term.
-In addition to this, you will also require to determine the categories which will be utilized for the objective of coding.
+In addition to this, you will also require to determine the categories which you can use for the objective of coding.

 Step 3rd – Preparation for coding of content:

-It is a stage in a content analysis where units are arranged according to the predetermined sequence.
-Here, it is very much essential for you to clearly define the regulation before performing coding as these tactics will help you in making the methodology more consistent.
+It is a stage in a content analysis where you need to arrange units according to the predetermined sequence.
+Here, it is very much essential for you to clearly define the regulation before performing coding as these tactics will help you in making the research methodology more consistent.

 For example, considering above example, you have use economy as category .Then you have to determine that which term can relate to employment issue,